-Equity-based compensation expense recognized during the years ended December 31, 2014, 2013 and 2012, was approximately \$18,446 (\$11,372 net of taxes), \$15,397 (\$9,508 net of taxes) and \$17,289 (\$11,803 net of taxes), respectively, and consisted of restricted stock unit, PSU and warrant expense.
-The Company records equity-based compensation expense in Selling, general and administrative expenses in the Consolidated Statements of Net Income.
-The total unrecognized compensation cost at December 31, 2014, related to unvested restricted stock unit awards was \$28,709 and this future expense will be recognized over the remaining vesting period of the restricted stock unit awards, which extends to 2018.
-The weighted average remaining vesting period of the restricted stock unit awards is 1.2 years.
-The total unrecognized compensation cost at December 31, 2014, related to unvested PSU awards was \$1,661 and this future expense will be recognized over the remaining vesting period of the PSU awards, which extends to 2016.
-The weighted average remaining vesting period of PSU awards is 2.0 years.
+Equity-based compensation expense recognized during the years ended December 31, 2015, 2014 and 2013, was \$20,318 (\$12,587 net of taxes), \$18,446 (\$11,372 net of taxes) and \$15,397 (\$9,508 net of taxes), respectively, and consisted of restricted stock unit, PSU and warrant expense.
+The Company records equity-based compensation expense in Selling, general and administrative expenses in the Consolidated Statements of Net Income (Loss).
+The total unrecognized compensation cost at December 31, 2015, related to unvested restricted stock unit awards was \$25,984 and this future expense will be recognized over the remaining vesting period of the restricted stock unit awards, which extends to 2019.
+The weighted average remaining vesting period of the restricted stock unit awards was \$6,965 and this future expense will be recognized over the remaining vesting period of the PSU awards, which extends to 2019.
+The weighted average remaining vesting period of PSU awards is 1.6 years.